Skip to main content

 Receivable Sale

-Represents the sale of a receivable from Lead to you after the applicable seasoning period (i.e., the period during which Lead owns the receivable).
+Represents the sale of a receivable designated as Originate-to-Sell from Lead to you after the applicable hold period.
 Example:

 • A term loan is funded on day T.

-• Lead creates a receivable with seasoning starting on T.
+• Lead creates a receivable with the hold period starting on T.

-• At the end of the seasoning period (e.g., T+2), the receivable is sold to you.
+• At the end of the hold period, Lead initiates a Sales Request to sell the receivable to you.

-For details on seasoning calculations and settlement mechanics, see Settlement Amount.
+For details on hold period calculations and settlement mechanics, see Settlement Amount.

 Data Flow

-This illustrative example assumes that the program has a seasoning period of two business days, meaning Lead holds on to all receivables created for two business days before selling them.
+This illustrative example is for an Originate-to-Sell program and assumes a hold period of two business days, meaning Lead holds each receivable for two business days before selling it.

 Process